 We argue that for social media to function as a legitimate environment for participatory governance, it will need to reinvent itself too.
 By all means, social media is inherently driven by algorithms that relentlessly pursue the growth of a business model based on users data.
 This ‘growth hacking’ conflicts with ethical principles about the management of users data since it incentivizes people to connect, post, and share ever more at the expense of privacy, trust, and meaning.
 While geographical location is not a strong barrier to interaction anymore, trust - or lack thereof - remains an issue.
 As a result, the ‘many-to-many’ platforms increasingly generate social distrust as they aimlessly connect everyone to everything with pervasive and persuasive technology that influence individual’s actions.

 Unsurprisingly, we witness the rise of legitimate concerns from all spheres of society and those are best summarized by this following appreciation: ‘Democracy has a Facebook problem’ .
 Under a new and more constraining regulatory framework (i.e. GDPR), this model is now seriously challenged by institutional powers .
 From here onward - and with the aim to maintain social stability in a growing complexity - we envision two most probable scenarios for the future of governance.
-These two scenarios lie in the realm of a human-computer interaction and envision social technologies as the main interface for decision making.
+These two scenarios envision social technologies as the main interface for decision making.
 The question is which one of a centralized or distributed approach to governance will overrule the other.
-Though we advocate for the latter, we aim to outline some of the benefits and challenges constitutive of these two approaches that are poised to mingle nonetheless.
+Though we advocate for the latter, we aim to outline some of the challenges constitutive of these two approaches that are poised to mingle nonetheless.

 Algorithmic governance can either be approached in a distributed or centralized fashion.
 Popularized by Bitcoin, the underlying technology of Distributed Ledger Technologies (DLT) - popularly known as the ‘Blockchain’ - allows a consensus to be reached based on a cryptographic proof instead of trusting a third-party or central authority .
 Yet, when the ‘rule of code’ fails, algorithmic or ‘on-chain’ governance falls short.
 For instance, in the infamous case of the DAO hack humans were required to step in to regain control of the system .
-From these early attempts, it is our opinion that on-chain governance is rigid and therefore has intrinsic and hardwired limits.
-Being rigid, algorithmic governance can naturally be applied to centralized systems: “code is law is a form of regulation whereby technology is used to enforce existing rules [and where] code is used by platforms and by the public sector as a regulatory mechanism with the property of automating the law and enforcing rules and regulations a priori through smart contracts with a guarantee of execution” (De Filippi, 2017).
+From these early attempts - and being rigid - it is our opinion that on-chain governance has intrinsic and hardwired limits.
+Yet, it is poised to be applied to centralized systems: “code is law is a form of regulation whereby technology is used to enforce existing rules [and where] code is used by platforms and by the public sector as a regulatory mechanism with the property of automating the law and enforcing rules and regulations a priori through smart contracts with a guarantee of execution” (De Filippi, 2017).

 Similar to distributed algorithmic decision making, centralized algorithmic decision making has also serious practical limitations and ethical drawbacks.
 A human-computer interaction that “enable men and computers to cooperate in making decisions and controlling complex situations without inflexible dependence on predetermined programs” could theoretically better support a robust distributed participatory governance model.
-To do so, we would need to come up with a new business model for online social platforms, and algorithmic decision making would need to be completed by an ‘off-chain’ human governance that could operate at scale by being modelled on distributed principles .
+To do so, we would need to come up with a new business model for online social platforms, and algorithmic decision making would need to be completed by an ‘off-chain’ human governance that could operate at scale by being modeled on distributed principles .
 Improvements in off-chain governance is recognized as being an important part of the future of blockchain governance .
 By definition, off-chain governance includes human interactions.
 Human interactions require social trust to reach collective decision-making.
 Therefore, the ‘trustless’ protocols of crypto-governance cannot avoid the social trust of decision-making beyond code.
+“As a society, and as technologists and entrepreneurs in particular, we’re going to have to get good at cooperating — at building trust, and, at being trustworthy.
+Instead of directing resources to the elimination of trust, we should direct our resources to the creation of trust—whether we use a long series of sequentially hashed files as our storage medium or not.”

 The relevance of using trust as the foundation for a distributed ‘social ecosystem’ is that by sharing the risk of trusting others within small social clusters overlapping each other, peer pressure incentivizes participants to take the collective interest into account.
 Indeed, any relationship eroding trust would belittle the collective potential.
 And any relationship expressing resonance would lead to increased synergies, attractiveness, and influence at the collective level.
 Therefore, the pursuit of self-interest at the micro or individual level is balanced by the pursuit of collective fitness at the macro or group level.
 Trust - as an expression of interdependence and applied to online social platforms - might thus play the role of ‘social glue’ and resolve the question of an emergent structure with a community-centric architecture.
 Beyond the vertical relationships of top-down and bottom-up, this distributed model would initiate a new relationship between the individual and the collective and a shift from political influence anchored in nominal status to political influence rooted in social recognition.